Rick's Free Auto Repair Advice

 Mazda: After idling for a few seconds, release the parking brake, apply the brake, shift into gear, and drive.

-Mercedes: Do not warm up the engine with the vehicle stationary.
+Mercedes: Do not warm up the engine while the vehicle is stationary.

 Nissan: Allow the engine to idle for at least 30 seconds after starting.
 Do not race the engine while warming it up.
 Drive at moderate speed for a short distance first, especially in cold weather.